Record every ride

 Yes!

-The phone mounts we recommend are designed to tilt upward so you can switch apps, check maps, then switch back to the Dashcam.
-Note that we will not be recording when you are switched to another app.
+Our recommended mounts tilt upward so you can switch apps, check your maps, then switch back to Dashcam.
+Note that we won’t be recording while you’re in another app.

-Tap to place a Marker while riding.
-You can easily find that marker later.
+Tap to place a Marker while riding — you can easily find it later.

-When you’re out riding and something happens that you want to share, place a marker.
-All you have to do is tap the screen while it’s recording.
-When you reach your destination, every tap will be visible as a purple marker in the timeline.
+When something happens you want to share, just tap the screen while it’s recording.
+Every tap shows up as a purple marker in the timeline.

 You don’t need to see the screen to use the app.